40th Anniversary Production

 First produced by the Druid Theatre Company in 1996 'The Beauty Queen of Leenane' tells the story of spinster Maureen Folan, trapped in a dysfunctional relationship with her scheming and manipulative mother Mags, in a rundown cottage in the wilds of Connemara.
 Will Maureen's last chance at love have a happy ending?
 Not if Mags can help it.

-With 'Banshees of Inisherin' hotly tipped for Oscar glory, Mill audiences have the opportunity to experience McDonagh's black humour in the flesh.
+With 'Banshees of Inisherin' hotly tipped for Oscar glory, Mill audiences had the opportunity to experience McDonagh's black humour in the flesh.

 See the What's On page for more information.